phantacea.com - advisement - quick lynx - today's buzz - graphics

 Front and Back Cover for "Goddess Gambit"

 Phantacea Publications (James H McPherson, Publisher).
-Cover artwork by Ian Fry, circa 1988, and Jim McPherson, circa 2004.
-Text by Jim McPherson, 2009.
+Cover artwork by Verne Andru, 2012.
+Vetala image on alternative, rollover cover by Ian Fry, circa 1988.
+Collage for rollover cover prepared by Jim McPherson, circa 2004.
+Text by Jim McPherson 2009, 2012.

-List price is $23.00 in Canada and $22.00 in the USA.
+Due to its length, list price is $25.00 in Canada and the US.
 For a limited time, orders placed via email through www.phantacea.com will include postage for anywhere in Canada or the USA.
-I will still have to charge you 13% for Canadian and provincial Goods and Sales Taxes.
+I will still have to charge you non-Triskaidekaphobes 13% for Canadian and provincial Goods and Sales Taxes.
 Plus, you will still have to send me certified cheques or money via surface mail before I ship the book(s).

 Since Lightning Source Inc (LSI) has exclusive rights to distribute the novel, a partial list of LSI's distribution partners, including a number outside of Canada or the USA, is here.
 Or you can email your order(s) directly to me today and I'll either arrange to fill them myself or send you details as to how you can order copies of the novel wherever you live.
 Enquiries cost zip.